 providing a forum to discuss legal matters of common interest.

-IALA World Wide Academy
+IALA World-Wide Academy

 The IALA World-Wide Academy is the vehicle by which IALA delivers education, training and capacity building.

 The Academy is an integral, but independently funded part of IALA.
 It focuses on the second goal of the Strategic Vision, namely that “All coastal states have contributed to a sustainable and efficient global network of Marine Aids to Navigation through capacity building and the sharing of expertise”.